 When ultimately released from hospital, Canuel was badly shaken; for months he suffered from insomnia, nightmares and panic attacks, one of which was significant enough to land him back in hospital, and has experienced phobia about food.

 In an odd twist, Canuel’s ex-partner in France also came forward and claimed that Canuel had a history of being litigious.
-Canuel and his lawyer say the claims are patently false and the result of an ongoing personal dispute, and that Canuel has never taken legal action against a restaurant.
-He says he didn’t even develop his seafood allergies until 2011, three years after he left the relationship in France.
+Canuel and his lawyer say the claims are patently false and the result of an ongoing personal dispute.
+They say the man has never taken legal action against a restaurant.
+Canuel notes that he didn’t even develop his seafood allergies until 2011, three years after he left the relationship in France.

 Although he has received many messages of sympathy and support, the wave of vitriol was so severe that Canuel changed his telephone and shut down his social media accounts.

-Around the same time, Canuel went to eat in a Montreal restaurant and, as always, informed the server of his serious allergies – but instead of showing concern, she laughed.
+Around the same time, Canuel went to eat in a Montreal restaurant and, as always, informed the server of his serious allergies.
+But instead of showing concern for the diner, she laughed.
 Canuel asked her if she realized it could be dangerous.

 Despite the arrest, in September 2016, prosecutors announced they would not lay charges against the waiter, since there wasn’t enough evidence to support a criminal negligence charge, which legal experts say is an extremely high bar to meet.
 In a civil suit, however, negligence is far easier to prove.